MozillaFoundation/foundation.mozilla.org/docs/local_development.md

   test-python (docker-test-python)             Run python tests
 ```

+Note the above commands carefully, as they should cover the majority of what you'd need for local development.

+For instance, you can run also run common Django commands via invoke, such as `inv manage "makemigrations --merge"` or `inv manage shell`.

 **A few examples:**

 - `invoke manage load_fake_data`: add more fake data to your project,